statecharts/statecharts.github.io/how-to-use-statecharts.md

 ### Absence of data transfer

 Note the absence of any data being passed back and forth: The events themselves are pretty anonymous; this is about high level things that happen in the UI.
 Likewise, the actions are no-arg function calls; no data is being passed from the statechart to the model.
 They don't have to be function calls; it really depends on how you implement it.
-If you choose to, you can get the statechart to emit _events_ too, meaning that the component _listens_ for certain events from the state machine.
+If you choose to, you can get the statechart to emit _events_ instead, meaning that the component _listens_ for certain events from the state machine.
+This is the approach I will be using later in this post.

 This absence of data transfer also means that the component still needs to keep track of the "business state" — the variables and stuff that the component is busy working on.
 The statechart doesn't need or care about those things, it is only concerned with triggering the right actions at the right times.